Bullough's Pond Association

 Photo, BPA

-On July 25, 1990, floodwaters from the pond poured into Laundry Brook and rose up over the top of the Hull Street culvert to deposit debris at this home (below left).
-The floodwaters swept the thick algae and duckweed mat from the surface of Bullough’s Pond and carried it downstream into Laundry Brook.
-Some of it was deposited on the collapsed fencing of a backyard garden destroyed by the flood (below right).
+On July 25, 1990, flows from the pond poured into Laundry Brook and were blocked at the Hull Street grated pipe, causing flooding in Hull Street and the Newton North tennis courts.
+Some of the thick algae and duckweed mat was deposited on the collapsed fencing of a backyard garden destroyed by the flooding at Hull Street (right).

 Picture